Click hear to learn about the giant ear.

 - 2021 The Physics of Baseball (Saturday

-(Michigan Theater) Physics of Vision and Tim’s Vermeer (Michigan
+Morning Physics) The Physics of Basketball (Michigan Theater) Physics of Vision and Tim’s Vermeer (Michigan

-Theater) Research Professor Chupp and his group
+Theater) Research Professor Chupp and his group pursue

-pursue a program that uses precision measurement techniques and symmetry
+a program that uses precision measurement techniques and symmetry

 principles in particle physics investigations